stsiwo/ddd_concept/README.md

   - ideally, it consists of one entity and multiple value objects

-  - only a single aggregate should be modified in a single transaction
+  - **only a single aggregate should be modified in a single transaction**.

+    - this is because an Aggregate is synonymous for transactional consistency boundary, which means that it represents a boundary of a transaction consistency. esp, an Aggregate is designed based on its invariants (e.g., business rule that must be always consistent). so in order to keep the invariants, we use a transaction on the aggregate. this implys that you don't need to update multiple aggregates in a single transaction.

     - if you need to modify multiple aggregate at a single request. use event system and handle another transaction for the other aggregate.

   - communication btw Aggregates